-At Roth Heating & Cooling, Plumbing & Electrical, our Beaverton electricians are well-trained, highly-qualified, background-checked, and drug-free.
+At Roth Heating & Cooling, Plumbing, Electrical, Drain Services, our Beaverton electricians are well-trained, highly-qualified, background-checked, and drug-free.
 Our experienced professionals complete hours of extended training in the latest electrical technology as well as older, legacy systems.
 Roth’s electrical experts participate in continuing education, staying up-to-date throughout their careers to meet or exceed Oregon’s license renewal requirements.

 If you have questions about your residential electrical system or would like to schedule an electrical safety check or repair appointment, give us a call today.
 We proudly serve homeowners in the Beaverton area and are licensed, bonded, insured, and highly rated for your peace of mind.